Angelo Branca: Awards

-Branca was a zealous participant, not an observer, in all facets of his life.
-The determination, lucidity and sheer power of this outstanding Italian Canadian was evident from an early age and throughout his life, in spite of great odds and the awful barrier of discrimination.

 Branca was admitted as a lawyer to the BC bar in 1926 and was appointed Kings Counsel in 1949.
 These were the first steps of a long road that brought him to the pinnacle of his profession.

 Branca was appointed to the BC Supreme Court in 1963 and then elevated to the BC Court of Appeal in 1966.

 Branca mandatorily retired at the age of 75 and returned to the practice of law.

 Between 1929 and 1963 Branca defended some 63 men charged with murder, he won acquittals for all but three.
 He prosecuted 7 murder trials.

 The Canadian Lawyer magazine rated Branca as the most famous criminal defense lawyer in Canada's history.

 Branca received an Honorary Doctor of Laws degree from St. Martin's college in Olympia Washington in 1973.

 In addition, Branca was the recipient again of an Honorary Doctor of Laws degree from Simon Fraser University in 1975.

 Branca received the Abraham Lincoln International Reverence of Law award from the Fraternal Order of Eagles, St. Louis Missouri, in 1977.
 He was the 11th recipient of this award in its history, first awarded to President Truman, and later to Chief Justice of the United States, Earl Warren.
 Branca was the first Canadian recipient.

 Branca excelled in the boxing ring just as he did in the law courts.
 He was always physically fit which assisted him in his mental acuity.
 He ran 5 miles a day around McLean park before running was "in."
 He had a boxing bag mounted in his home in his basement and work out daily.